GabrielMalakias/Pontos/README.md

 I could not find a way to Sandbox on my GenServer/Integration tests so I just left it in a state where it was working

 I was also going to dockerize the app but for some reason it was not working the way I expected so I left it out.
 Maybe cowboy needs a config I'm missing or something.

+After finishing I could have used the generate_series on postgres to generate the seeds faster but I left it as a demo for the Task async